CruiseDiva.comSM

 Norwegian Cruise Line

-Where to Smoke: Cabins, private balconies, casinos, cigar lounges, and designated areas on open decks.
+Where to Smoke: Casinos, cigar lounges, and designated areas on open decks.

-Where NOT to Smoke: All indoor public areas, with the exceptions noted above, and outdoor food venues.
+Where NOT to Smoke: Cabins, private balconies, all indoor public areas, with the exceptions noted above, and outdoor food venues.

 Oceania Cruises

-Where to Smoke: Smoking is permitted only in the aft port side of Horizons, and the starboard forward section of the outdoor Pool Deck.
+Where to Smoke: Smoking is permitted only in a designated area at the starboard forward section of the outdoor Pool Deck.

 Princess Cruises